smutek/scraper/README.md

 # List of Links Super Scraper Maker

-Turn some Google search results into a list that can be exported to CSV & imported to Google Docs or Excel or something.
+Turn some Google search results into a list that can be exported to CSV & imported to Google Docs or Excel or etc.

 Pass a search string in, get a page (10 results), and pull the needed info.
 Increment a counter as needed to get the next page of results.
 Rinse & repeat.